openmls/openmls/book/src/user_manual/migration.md

 ## What is not migrated

-The migration bundle carries the group and all group-associated data OpenMLS owns — group state, queued proposals, a pending commit if stored, and the group's encryption key pairs.
-Application-managed material that OpenMLS does *not* own — signature key pairs, PSKs, and key packages — is not group-scoped, and is not part of the migration bundle.
+The migration bundle carries the group and all group-associated data OpenMLS owns — group state, queued proposals, a pending commit if stored, the group's encryption key pairs, and the group's resumption PSK store (which covers resumption, reinit, and branch PSKs).
+Application-managed material that OpenMLS does *not* own — signature key pairs, *external* PSKs (and application-component PSKs), and key packages — is not group-scoped, and is not part of the migration bundle.
 If you keep this data in the same store, migrate it separately with the same read → bridge → write pattern over the ids that your application tracks.

 ### Migrating data that is managed by the application